 In another clip, policemen are seen pounding motorcycles and bicycles parked outside houses in Machhi Bazaar.
-They are also seen overturning and destroying water drums that residents maintain given erratic supplies in the region.
+They are also seen overturning and destroying water drums that residents keep, given erratic water supply in the region.

 "The police action was deliberate.
 They brazenly looted and tried to destroy shops.
 What is surprising is that a cameraman of a local channel was also part of the police mob which broke open the shop," alleged a shop-owner whose shop was destroyed.

 The Indian Express could not verify if the policemen were accompanied by civilians or their own men in plain clothes.

 Dayal said action would also be taken against those who are in charge of the police teams for failure to control the men.
 "In the case of the new clip (the stall being ransacked), criminal action will be applied," he said.

 - Candidates’ wives prefer to be known by husband’s nickname